Kevin-Ngo/surfevolvergui/README.developer.md

 When you start developing with Rappture, you'll see that it is all ran on the Linux Bash.

 ### Commands:
-1.
 ~~~~
 rappture
 ~~~~
-runs the "tool.xml" file that is in the current directory.
+1. "**rappture**" - runs the "tool.xml" file that is in the current directory.

-2.
 ~~~~
 rappture -builder
 ~~~~
-opens up the "tool.xml" file, but in "building" mode.
+2. "**rappture -builder**" - opens up the "tool.xml" file, but in "building" mode.
 This is useful for adding features on to the GUI. *Note: When you exit/save the builder,* **__DO NOT CHECK THE BOX TO SAVE THE \*.PY FILE, THIS WILL OVERRIDE THE MAIN.PY__**

 ## A Quick Surface Evolver Overview (For Grain Growth)
 When you start the *Surface Evolver*, it expects an input which is the path to an \*.fe file.
 In the case for modeling the growth of grains, this initial \*.fe file is created through the executable "vor2fe.exe".
 The vor2fe.exe takes arguments for how many grains to create, which it then distributes the 2D plane into that many "grains" (facets).
 On the shell, it is invoked using the following command. *Note: "N" represents the number of grains that you want, put any number.*